Submit Your Nonprofit

 Basic Needs

-Examples: food banks, meal programs, shelter services, clothing closets, utility assistance, disaster relief.
+Examples: food banks, shelters, meal programs, disaster relief.

 Child Welfare

-Organizations focused on the safety, wellbeing, and development of children and youth.
-This includes mentoring,
+Supports the safety, wellbeing, and development of children and youth.

 Religious

-Faith-based organizations and ministries serving the community through spiritual care and outreach.
-This can include
+Faith-based organizations serving the community through outreach, support programs, and spiritual care.

-Examples: churches with outreach programs, ministries, faith-based service nonprofits.
+Examples: churches with community programs, ministries, faith-based nonprofits.

 Situational Betterment